architmahajan/SUDOKU_PUZZLE/README.md

 # SUDOKU_PUZZLE
-This Sudoku Puzzle is solved by AI agent when the unsolved sudoku puzzle is given.
+TThe given unsolved Sudoku Puzzle is solved by AI agent.
 AI agent is made just in console using python.